FOGProject/fog-docs/docs/installation/virtualization.md

 ## VMWare Player {#vmware_player}

 Is this still in use??
-Don\'t care if there is nothing about it in wiki or forums!
+Don't care if there is nothing about it in wiki or forums!

 ## Xen/XenServer